Storm Front (Star Trek: Enterprise): Part II

 Lieutenant Malcolm Reed (Dominic Keating) finds the point of divergence in the timeline: the 1916 murder of Lenin, where witnesses claimed Lenin's killer "vanished into thin air."
 The removal of Lenin prevents the October Revolution from successfully taking place, causing Hitler to disregard Russia as a threat, and the full weight of the Nazi war machine is then directed at Western Europe and the United States.
 Vosk seeks an alliance with Enterprise, releasing Mayweather and Tucker in hopes of forging a new understanding with Archer.
 Medical scans soon reveal that Tucker is actually Silik in disguise and he and Archer realize they need each other's help.
 They enlist the help of the Resistance to destroy the shields of the Na'kuhl complex and to help rescue Tucker.

 Before they can complete the mission, Silik is killed by a guard near the conduit, and Archer is almost shot by a confused Tucker.
 With the alien shields down, Enterprise then completes an atmospheric entry, flying over New York City and destroying the alien facility with photon torpedoes.
 The episode ends with Daniels showing Archer the threads of the timeline resetting themselves back to normal, as the Temporal Cold War finally ends with the death of Vosk.
 Archer demands that Daniels should never visit or bother Enterprise again.
-With their mission completed, Enterprise finally arrives back in its proper time period, where the ship is escorted home by a mixed fleet of Starfleet and alien vessels.
+With their mission completed, Enterprise finally arrives back in its proper time period, where the ship is escorted home by a mixed fleet of Starfleet, Vulcan, Andorian, and Tellarite vessels.